carlaraya/health-productivity-tracker/README.md

 1. Install Docker and Docker Compose.
 1. Install Evolution.
 Make sure Evolution has two calendars named `Todo` and `Done`.
 Evolution data files should be in `~/.local/share/evolution/` and `~/.config/evolution/`.
 Or if installing on a cloud server, use a program to sync with the data from the local device.
 1. Get Fitbit credentials from https://dev.fitbit.com/apps/oauthinteractivetutorial.
 Select "Implicit Grant Flow".
+1. For the Airflow Gmail credentials follow this tutorial to generate an app password https://support.google.com/mail/answer/185833?hl=en
 1. `secrets/` should contain all the sensitive data.
 Add these files in `secrets/`. env file format: (replace the keywords in < > with the appropriate text.
 Do not include the symbols themselves, of course.)
     - `fitbit.env`
         ```